AdelMalaeb/Masters-Thesis/README.md

 stock return predictions’ accuracy in terms of out-of-sample R-squared.
 I find that in the year 2016, the average R-squared is 17.0743%, which reveals that Random Forest shows considerable promise for asset pricing applications.

+This paper will continue in the following way:

+* 1- section 1:
+Provides an overview
-This paper will continue in the following way: section 1 provides an overview of previous research in asset pricing literature in addition to a glimpse regarding the importance of Machine Learning on asset pricing.
-Since it is vital to understand the building blocks of any machine learning model, section 2 discusses the preliminary concepts of Machine Learning models.
+of previous research in asset pricing literature in addition to a glimpse regarding the importance of Machine Learning on asset pricing.
+Since it is vital to understand the building blocks of any machine learning model.

+* 2- section 2:
+Discusses the preliminary concepts of Machine Learning models.
 Considering Random Forest as a Tree-Based Model, a thorough explanation of regression trees and bagged models is discussed before Random Forest, presented in the second part of section 2.

-Lastly, section 3 presents an empirical study of US equities using Random Forest, which focuses on the 1 Gu et al. (2020).
-- 2 -
+* 3- section 3:
+Presents an
-main findings for the best stock-level characteristics that explain the behavior of expected returns in the US stock market.
+empirical study of US equities using Random Forest, which focuses on the main findings for the best stock-level characteristics that explain the behavior of expected returns in the US stock market.
 Moreover, I will present the prediction of returns for Microsoft and Apple Inc. as a graphical illustration